Google Just Dropped Its Most Inexpensive Pixel Yet — & It's Really Good

 The Price

-As far as pricing, the Pixel 3a (5.6") starts at $399, and the Pixel 3a XL (6") starts at $479, compared to the 3 and 3 XL, which sell for $799 and $899 respectively.
+As far as pricing, the Pixel 3a (5.6") starts at £399, and the Pixel 3a XL (6") starts at £469, compared to the 3 and 3 XL, which sell for £739 and £869 respectively.
 For half the price, with the 3a you still get the essentials of the Pixel 3 without shelling out nearly one grand.
+It's also already available for free or cheap (£29-ish) up front from a number of mobile carriers already with decent looking monthly bills too.
 For those of us who don't care about wireless charging and glass finishes, the 3a is definitely the way to go — and might convert some of the iPhone diehards among us looking for a more affordable price point.

 Advertisement